 The second important spec to look for is capacity or how many watt hours the power station has.
 This dictates how long the power station can last between charging.

-We’d set the floor at no smaller than 1,000 watt hours if you’re intent on running a refrigerator, with a 2,000 watt-hour unit a strong recommended if you want to get a full day of use from it.
+We’d set the floor at no smaller than 1,000 watt hours if you’re intent on running a refrigerator, with a 1,500 or 2,000 watt-hour unit being strongly recommended a if you want to get a full day of use from it.
 Even then, we’d strongly encourage a plan for charging the power station via solar or by lugging it to an available power source if you’re expecting a longer outage.

 How important is power station battery chemistry?